CollierCZ/docs-media/README.md

 * Creating an empty content item which serves as a wrapper for your content.
 * Adding content inside a language variant of the content item.

-In Kentico Cloud UI, the first step is the equivalent of clicking Create new content item while the second step would translate to filling in the content elements.

 Each content item can consist of several localized variants. **The content itself is always part of a specific language variant, even if your project only uses one language**.
+See our [Importing to Kentico Cloud](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-importing-your-content) tutorial for a more detailed explanation.

-#### Creating an empty content item
+#### 1. Creating an empty content item

 ```csharp
 // Define a content type of the imported item by its codename